JunlingWang0512/JunlingWang0512.github.io/_publications/2020-08-01-paper-title-number-3.md

 title: "Analyzing international relations from British parliamentary debates"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
-excerpt: 'This paper explores the relationship between nations or organizations from the perspective of British Parliament.'
+excerpt: 'This study examines how different voting rules affect citizens'' perception of legitimacy in a democratic government, underscoring the importance of how preferences are expressed and considered in political decision-making.'
 date: 2020-08-01
 venue: 'Proceedings of the ACM/IEEE Joint Conference on Digital Libraries in 2020'
 paperurl: '[https://dl.acm.org/doi/proceedings/10.1145/3383583]'